lugia-kun/crystal-rpm/README.md

-Actual `COPYING` file in source tarball of RPM says that library part of RPM (i.e., `librpm`) is licensed under LGPL 2.0 or later too, which can be compatible with MIT and, from LGPL 3.0, which they implicitly allows to apply, Apache-2.0.
+Actual `COPYING` file in source tarball of RPM says that library part of RPM (i.e., `librpm`) is licensed under LGPL 2.0 or later too, which can be compatible with MIT and Apache-2.0.

 So currently, crystal-rpm is licensed under both [GPLv2 or later](./COPYING) and [MIT](./LICENSE) (which should be compatible